redhataccess/statuspage-controller/README.md

-For Example, if you have a New Relic alert policy named "Downloads" and a Statuspage.io component named "Downloads", If a New Relic incident is created for the "Downloads" policy, status page controller will update the matching "Downloads" component in Statuspage.io based on the following thresholds:
+For Example, if you have a New Relic alert policy named "Downloads" and a Statuspage.io component named "Downloads", If a New Relic incident is created for the "Downloads" policy, status page controller will update the matching "Downloads" component in Statuspage.io based on the following default thresholds:

 1. yellow = Incident is at least 10 minutes old
 2. orange = Incident is at least 20 minutes old
 3. red = incident is 30+ minutes old

-NOTE: I'm Working on making the above thresholds configurable
+NOTE: the above can be configured, see below.

 ## Install